 Sports gambling is widespread throughout Europe, with many land-based betting shops, as well as online sportsbooks catering to remote customers.
 More sports betting jurisdictions in the US will expand the global market for everyone involved, but operators across the pond know that a full-blown American sports betting market is at least a few years away.

 “We think there’s an awful long way to go, from where we are today to a legalized framework for sports betting that’s accessible to offshore operators,” Paddy Power CEO Breon Corcoran told the Irish Examiner this week.
-“We still think sports betting, as we know it in Europe, is a long way away in the US.”

 In a note, financial services company Barclays agreed.
 “If the US market regulates on a state-by-state basis, we think US land-based operators will need to improve the sophistication of their land-based/online sports betting platforms,” Barclays reasoned.
 “UK-based betting companies are some of the most sophisticated operators globally.”